 Ketone Strips – Around kidding time, a doe can develop Toxemia or Ketosis, which can be detected with a simple test strip sipped in urine.
 You can buy these over the counter at any drug store, and are really great to have on hand for testing an “off” doe.

 Phone Numbers – Be sure you know the number to a good livestock vet and at least one experienced goat mentor.
-Sometimes having an experienced voice at the other end of the phone can make all the difference in a tough situation.
+Having an experienced voice at the other end of the phone can make all the difference in a tough situation.